-Radon is an invisible and odorless radioactive gas and is continuously created by natural breakdown metals in soils.
-Any home in any state may have a radon problem.
-The average person receives each year more radiation from radon than from all other source.
+When you own a home it is essential to test for radon gas before and after you purchase it.
+Why?
+Radon is an invisible and odorless radioactive gas that is continuously created by natural breakdown metals in soils.
+Any home in any state may have a radon problem and the average person receives each year more radiation from radon than from all other sources.
 Almost all risks come from breathing air with radon and its decayed products.

 Heavy radon gas accumulates in basements and on lower floors.
 According to the residential radon lung cancer study completed in Iowa, the 1st floor of a home receives 40% of its air from the basement level.

-Minimize the entry of radon gas into your home sealing cracks in the foundation and along the basement walls, floors, or molding.
-Cover all crawl spaces with a heavy polyethylene barrier and seal it to the foundation wall.
-Close sump pits and floor drains.
+You can minimize the entry of radon gas into your home by sealing cracks in the foundation and along the basement walls, floors, and molding.
+Be sure to cover all crawl spaces with a heavy polyethylene barrier and seal it to the foundation wall.
+Close all sump pits and floor drains.

 Contact us about radon gas in Richmond, Virginia as well as Fredericksburg, Charlottesville, Williamsburg, and Ashland.